 The Ashburn North Garage is being constructed as a public privatization arrangement between Loudoun County and Comstock, LLP.
-Comstock was the developer of the Whiele-Reston

-Parking Garage at the Phase 1 terminus.
-Loudoun County reported that the Garage was under construction with the completion of foundation work, and the contractor is continuing with utility work.
+Comstock was the developer of the Whiele-Reston Parking Garage at the Phase 1 terminus.
+Loudoun County reported the Garage was under construction with the completion of foundation work, and the contractor is continuing with utility work.

-Route 772 South (Ashburn South) and Route 606 (Loudoun Gateway) - Loudoun County provided an updated schedule at the November 15, 2016 Monthly Update Meeting and noted that the Pre-Bid Meeting had been held on September 13, 2016.
-At the April 12, 2017 Update Meeting, Loudoun County stated that the activities are on schedule.
-The County also reported that they anticipated the award date to be during the first week in May 2017.
-The recommendation for award is going to the Finance Committee on April 18, 2017 and to the Board of Supervisors on May 2, 2017.
+Route 772 South (Ashburn South) and Route 606 (Loudoun Gateway) - Loudoun County provided an updated schedule at the November 15, 2016 Monthly Update Meeting and noted the Pre-Bid Meeting had been held on September 13, 2016.
+On May 2, 2017, the Loudoun County Board of Supervisors authorized the award of the Design Build contract for the design and construction of the Loudoun Gateway Garage (1,965 spaces) and Ashburn South Garage (1,540 spaces) to the S. B. Ballard Construction Company.
+Contract award is expected by May 31, 2017.
+The substantial completion date for both garages is May 30, 2019.